SWEDES: TheWayTheyWere

 ACKNOWLEDGEMENTS

 First of all, to those who have participated in the development of Swedes: TheWayTheyWere (SWEDES), no matter how small it may have been, I want to thank you very much, for your part in growing this historical website.
 Like myself, many of you are last-living-link descendants to this history.
 Also, for those who have provided helpful encouraging words and guidance during this time, I am most grateful to all of you!
 SWEDES would not have developed like it has, if not for your participation!
 As well, the sections on your relatives or friends certainly would not have been so numerous had they not been supported by you.
-I am grateful also for positive comments early on from Lindsborg native Bethany College graduate former Minneapolis' American Swedish Institute president/CEO Bruce Karstadt and later from former Minnesota Historical Society director/CEO D. Stephen Elliott, and former Bethany College Vice President of Institutional Advancement, 2024 Swedish American Historical Society board member of Chicago, Illinois, Ms. Karen A. Humphrey, as well as from past and present Bethany College presidents and interim presidents: Dr. Robert Vogel, Dr. William Jones, Dr. Elizabeth Mauch, and Dr. Steve Eckman in past years or currently; and from Lindsborg Mayor Clark Shultz.
+I am grateful also for positive comments early on from Lindsborg native Bethany College graduate former Minneapolis' American Swedish Institute president/CEO Bruce Karstadt and later from former Minnesota Historical Society director/CEO D. Stephen Elliott, and former Bethany College Vice President of Institutional Advancement and 2024 Swedish American Historical Society of Chicago, Illinois, board member Ms. Karen A. Humphrey, as well as from past Bethany College presidents or interim presidents: Dr. Robert Vogel, Dr. William Jones, Dr. Elizabeth Mauch, and Dr. Steve Eckman; and from Lindsborg Mayor Clark Shultz on February 13, 2025.

 Tusen tack till ALLA!!